 The Paragon Project was a ground-up custom post & beam barn designed to provide our clients with a new space for both entertaining and working on projects.

-The Post & Beams are Douglas fir.
+One of the biggest challenges for this project was unstable soil.
+The entire foundation had to be set on piers drilled 30 feet deep.
+The posts and beams are Douglas fir.
 Each beam was moved up a ladder system and set by hand.
-Crafted in the state of Washington, the main doors are made of CVG Fir with a custom metal panel patina finish.
-Each door measures 5.5’ x 11′ tall.
-Interior paneling was white-wash stained to maintain brightness throughout.
+Crafted in the state of Washington, the main doors are made of Clear Vertica Grain (CVG) Douglas fir with a custom patina-finish metal panel.
+Each door measures 5.5 feet by 11 feet tall.
+The interior paneling was whitewash stained to maintain brightness.

 Marvin windows are used throughout the structure, and remote-controlled clerestory windows provide added ventilation.
 All electrical wiring was hidden by drilling through beams and channels.
 The standing-seam metal roofing boasts a long lifespan and complements the metal panels of the main doors.

 A radiant-heating system is incorporated throughout the structural interior slab.
 With closed-cell spray foam, dense-packed cellulose and a high-efficiency boiler for heating and domestic water, we were able to build one of the most energy-efficient barns in the area.